pwildenhain/Personal-Budget/README.md

-# Personal-Budget
+# payday-budget

 ## Inspiration

-I built this personal budget to track finances the way **I** want.
+I built this budget tool to track finances the way **I** want.
 All other tools don't meet my needs such as:

 * Budgeting per payday cycle
 * Rolling balances that _accumulate_, not reset when a new cycle begins